DataBiosphere/tanagra/docs/DEPLOYMENT_OVERVIEW.md

     }
    ]
    ```
+    - The files stored in this bucket are either exported to VWB or downloaded to the user's computer,
+      depending on the export model configured and selected.
+If desired they can be set to be automatically deleted
+      as part of the bucket's lifecyle configuration.
 - **"Application"** service account with the below permissions.
     - Read the source BigQuery dataset. `roles/bigquery.dataViewer` granted at the dataset-level (on the source dataset)
       includes the [required permissions](https://cloud.google.com/bigquery/docs/access-control#bigquery.dataViewer).